epigen/mr.pareto/README.md

 ## Installation
-The following instructions should take less than 10 minutes to execute and hold true for any Snakemake workflow, including all MR. PARETO modules.
+The following instructions should take less than 10 minutes to execute and hold true for any Snakemake workflow, including all MR.PARETO modules.

   1. Install and setup [Snakemake](https://snakemake.readthedocs.io/en/stable/) (only once)
       1. install Snakemake, which requires [conda](https://docs.conda.io/en/latest/) and [mamba](https://mamba.readthedocs.io/en/latest/), following the offical [documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) (the full installation is recommended).